bluurryy/bump-scope/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please use the "Security and quality" tab in GitHub or write an email to [mteqt7kc@gmail.com](mailto:mteqt7kc@gmail.com).
+If you discover a security vulnerability, please report it via GitHub's "Security and quality" tab or via email to [mteqt7kc@gmail.com](mailto:mteqt7kc@gmail.com).

 I will respond and address all reports promptly.